Odile Schmitt

 Odile Schmitt (November 5, 1956 – March 24, 2020) was a French actress.
-She often dubbed the French language-versions of films featuring Eva Longoria.
+She often dubbed the French language-versions of films featuring Eva Longoria and Lola Bunny in the Looney Tunes franchise.

 Biography

 Schmitt was educated at the Conservatoire de Strasbourg.
 She took courses alongside Andréas Voutsinas and John Strasberg.
 Her first dubbing appearance was in The Mysterious Cities of Gold in 1982.
 After dubbing Eva Longoria in The Young and the Restless, Schmitt became the regular dubber for the American actress.
 Odile Schmitt died on 24 March 2020 after a long illness.